-The SRS indicator alerts you to a potential problem with your airbags, sensors, or seat belt tensioners.
+The SRS indicator alerts you to a potential problem with your airbags or seat belt tensioners.

-When you turn the ignition switch to ON (II), this indicator comes on briefly then goes off.
+When you turn the ignition switch to the ON (II) position, this indicator comes on for several seconds then goes off.
 This tells you the system is working properly.

 If the indicator comes on at any other time, or does not come on at all, you should have the system checked by your dealer.
 For example:

-- If the SRS indicator does not come on after you turn the ignition switch to ON (II). - If the indicator stays on after the engine starts. - If the indicator comes on or flashes on and off while you drive.
+- If the SRS indicator does not come on after you turn the ignition switch to the ON (II) position. - If the indicator stays on after the engine starts. - If the indicator comes on or flashes on and off while you drive.